endofhome/endofhome.github.io/_posts/2019-04-03-extending_dummy_objects_in_kotlin.markdown

 }
 ```

-a basic dummy might look like this
+a basic dummy might be

 ```kotlin
 object DummyFileStorage : FileStorage {